 Article published on 16 December 2015

 On Friday the 11th of December, it was announced by England’s chief medical officer Dame Sally Davies that obesity is the biggest threat to women’s health.
 She said this needs to become a national priority.
+Therefore, the This Girl Can Campaign jumped into action to help tackle rising inactivity levels.

 We have for some time now known the issues in front of us and there are a variety of factors at play here.
 Yes, women need to become more active and participate in physical exercise more but also society as a whole needs to become more educated about the types of food we eat.

-There is some light at the end of the tunnel however in the form of the ThisGirlCan campaign.
-This was set up by Sport England to tackle the issues first-hand and has had a huge role to play in reaching out to women aged between 14-40 and encouraging them to get active.
+Sport England set this campaign up to tackle the issues first-hand and has had a huge role to play in reaching out to women aged between 14-40 and encouraging them to get active.

 They announced just a day prior that figures for women playing and getting involved in sport had increased.
 Less than a year into the behaviour change campaign, the number of women playing sport and getting active once a week, every week, has increased by 148,700.